Google Accused of 'Extreme' Gender Pay Discrimination By US Labor Department

 The cost for this to "go away", will be more behinds the scenes compliance to government information requests.

 Performance-based pay is sexist?
-(Score:2)
+(Score:1)

 Mostly based on the book Work Rules! (though I've read a bunch of google-related books recently, most recently Dogfight about the smartphone war), I think this may actually reflect the extreme pay differentials based on results, where the best results are biased in favor of aggressive males (driven by all that testosterone).
 There could be at least three possible mechanisms: (1) Pure aggressive competitiveness producing the results, (2) Greater aggressiveness in claiming credit for the results, and (3)